Ehanlion/mist_obsidian/0. The South-East Mountains/NPCs/Garrick Blackthorn.md

 # Character Relationships:
 -  Tyrannical leader of [[The Iron-fist Marauders]].
 -  Garrick is [[Deion Deus]]'s (Sean's character) sworn enemy.
 Deion vows to remove Garrick, and those in his inner circle, from power over the Iron-fist.
 - Garrick used to adventure with [[Ignel Valis]] in there old adventuring days.
-That is until their fight with [[Fenrix the Plague-Bringer]].
+That is until their fight with [[Agnedelo Plague-Bringer]].
 # Character Locations:
 He is always found at the stronghold of [[The Iron-fist Marauders]], lovingly called [[The Bastion of Blood]].
 He sometimes patrols [[The Blood-Stone Pass]] with his elite guard in an effort to instill fear and order to the pass.
 # Character Missions: